flyingmachine/brave-clojure-web/content/organization.md

 This is the preferred way to require code, alias namespaces, and refer symbols.
-It's recommended that you not use `(:use)`, but since it's possible that you'll come across it, it's good to know how it works.
+It's recommended that you not use `(:use)`, but since it's likely that you'll come across it, it's good to know how it works.
 Here's an example:

 ```clojure